 Practical information for sewing Nina

-The printed version of Nina is available in store.
-The PDF version is available on the website of its creator, Morgane.
+The printed version of Nina is available in the shop.
+The PDF version is available on the creator Morgane’s website.

 The pattern is graded from size 32 to 50.
-It is a very loose model that gives us great freedom in ease and the look we want.
-Morgane indicates a beginner level to sew Nina.
-For me, it is indeed a beginner level, with a few small challenges that will allow you to progress in sewing or practice certain techniques.
+It’s a very loose model that gives us great freedom in ease and the look we want.
+Morgane indicates a beginner level for sewing Nina.
+Indeed, for me, it’s a beginner level with a few small challenges that will help you progress in sewing or practice certain techniques.

-Moreover, since it is possible to make several versions and variations, you can start with a simple version before moving on to more difficult elements.
+Moreover, since it’s possible to make several versions and variations, you can start with a simple version before moving on to the more difficult elements.

 In the seamstress’s basket

-Depending on the fabric, you can get a more fluid look with: muslin, lace, some viscose, some tencel or silk...
-You can get a more structured look by choosing: a fine cotton (cotton lawn) or medium, a linen, some embroidered cotton or double gauze.
+Depending on the fabric, you can get a more fluid look with: muslin, lace, viscose, tencel, or silk...
+You can get a more structured look by choosing: a fine cotton (cotton lawn) or medium, linen, broderie anglaise, or double gauze.

 To sew Nina, you will need: